philippkueng/node-neo4j/README.md

 ## Issues or Feature Requests?

 In case you run into an issue while using the wrapper or you have a feature request please let me know by [creating a new issue](https://github.com/philippkueng/node-neo4j/issues) or contacting me via [twitter](https://twitter.com/philippkueng).

+## Development

+When making a pull request, please make sure to make it against the develop branch and make sure to install the git pre-commit hook which enforces a shared coding style.

+    ln -s ../../pre-commit.sh .git/hooks/pre-commit

 ## License